 My name is Faye Stewart, and I come from the small hamlet of Sandy Lake, near Wabasca.
 I plan to pursue the Artisan Entrepreneur Diploma next year.
 I didn't realize when I first joined this program that it would become an important part of my healing journey.
 I feel incredibly fortunate to have discovered it.
-I enjoy connecting with nature and collecting materials to create art, a passion I inherited from my late father.
+I am a land-based learner, a way of learning that was deeply instilled in me by my late father.